Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/a-random-walker.md

 ### Reproduction

-On the morning, you two sip your coffee while exchanging about mating ceremonials in the insect realm.
+On the morning, you sip your coffee while exchanging about mating ceremonials in the insect realm.

 Focusing the discussion on your biological system, you assume that the mosquitoes reproduction events are synchronized (no generation overlap), and that $\tilde{N}(x,t)$, the population size after reproduction in oasis $x$ at time $t$ is simply equal to the population size *before* reproduction times the fecundity *r*:

 \\[
   \tilde{N}(x,t) = r.N(x,t)